 The Company's products are used in a broad range of customer product applications.
 Customer product reformulations or development and use of new technologies may lead to reduced consumption of Company-produced products or make some Company products obsolete.
-It is imperative that the Company develops new products to replace the sales of products that mature and decline in use.
-The Company's business, financial position, results of operations and cash flows could be materially and adversely affected if the Company is unable to manage successfully the maturation of existing products and the introduction of new products.
+It is imperative that the Company continue to develop new products to replace the sales of products that mature and decline in use.
+The Company's business, financial position, results of operations and cash flows could be materially and adversely affected if the Company is unable to successfully manage the maturation of existing products and the introduction of new products.